Dalmatian campaign of 1809: Background

 The Army of Dalmatia was provided with an especially powerful artillery contingent of 78 guns led by General of Brigade Louis Tirlet.
 The name is misspelled "Tiblet" both times.
 The large corps artillery reserve included the 7th, 8th, 9th, 14th, and 15th companies of the 1st Italian Artillery Regiment, six 6-pound cannons each.
 The 10th company of the 7th Foot Artillery Regiment had six 12-pound cannons and the 2nd company of the 2nd Foot Artillery Regiment had six 12-pound cannons and two 5-inch howitzers.
 The 14th and 15th companies of the 2nd Foot Artillery Regiment each consisted of six 6-pound cannons.
 The 3rd squadron of the 24th Chasseurs à Cheval Regiment completed the corps.
 Marmont's chief of staff was General of Brigade Jacques-Antoine-Adrien Delort.

-To oppose Marmont, Archduke John detached General-Major Stoichevich's brigade from its original place in Feldmarschallleutnant Vinzenz Knežević von Szent-Helena's 3rd Division of Feldmarschallleutnant Ignaz Gyulai's IX Armeekorps.
+To oppose Marmont, Archduke John detached General-Major Stoichevich's brigade from its original place in Feldmarschallleutnant Vinzenz Knesevich von Szent-Helena's 3rd Division of Feldmarschallleutnant Ignaz Gyulai's IX Armeekorps.
 On 15 May, Stoichevich commanded about 8,100 troops, including roughly 7,740 infantry, 120 cavalry, and 240 artillerists.
 The Austrian regular infantry consisted of two battalions each of the Liccaner Grenz Infantry Regiment Nr.
 1, two battalions of the Warasdiner Szent-George Grenz Infantry Regiment Nr.
 6, one battalion of the 1st Deutsch Banat Grenz Infantry Regiment Nr.
 12, and the 4th Garrison Battalion.
 Other troops included one squadron of the Hohenzollern Chevau-léger Regiment, four battalions of the Karlstadt Landwehr, a 3-pound Grenz brigade battery of eight cannons, and a 6-pound position battery of six guns.

 An alternate order of battle for the Austrians lists three battalions of the Liccaner Grenz Infantry Regiment Nr.
 1, one battalion of the Ottocaner Grenz Infantry Regiment Nr.
 2, one battalion of the Oguliner Grenz Infantry Regiment Nr.
 3, one battalion of the Szluiner Grenz Infantry Regiment Nr.
 4, two battalions of the 1st Banal Grenz Infantry Regiment Nr.
 10, one squadron of the Hohenzollern Chevau-léger Regiment, one squadron of the Serezaner cavalry, one position battery of six guns, and one brigade battery of 12 3-pound cannons.